killkoc/TabsTableWidget/README.md

 - **{B}**: This tag turns the cell into a button.
 The text in the cell should be in the format "ButtonName>ButtonURL".
 The button will have the name "ButtonName" and will open the URL "ButtonURL" when clicked.

 - **{fN}**: This tag sets the font size of the text in the cell.
-N is the size of the font.
+N is the size of the font in pixels.

+!!!
 The tags in cells apply only to that given cell but override everything set by default or by tags in headers.